openbmc/docs/CONTRIBUTING.md

-From your OpenBMC git repository, add a remote to the Gerrit server, where 'openbmc_repo' is the current git repository you're working on, such as phosphor-rest-server, and 'openbmc.gerrit' is the name of the Host previously added:
+From your OpenBMC git repository, add a remote to the Gerrit server, where 'openbmc_repo' is the current git repository you're working on, such as phosphor-state-manager, and 'openbmc.gerrit' is the name of the Host previously
+added:

   `git remote add gerrit ssh://openbmc.gerrit/openbmc/openbmc_repo`